pachyderm/pachyderm/doc/docs/master/enterprise/auth/authentication/idp-dex.md

 - `name`: Its full name (string).

-- `type`: The type of connector (oidc, saml,    //TODO other?).
+- `type`: The type of connector. (oidc, saml).

-- `version` (optional):The version of your connector (integer - default to 0 when creating a new connector)
+- `version`:The version of your connector (integer - default to 0 when creating a new connector)

 - `issuer` — The domain of your application (here in Auth0).
 For example, `https://dev-k34x5yjn.us.auth0.com/`. **Note the trailing slash**.